alexfikl/pycaputo/docs/tutorials.rst

-We can now start setting up our numerical solver based on the standard Predictor-Corrector method (PECE) implemented in :class:`~pycaputo.fode.CaputoPECEMethod`.
+We can now start setting up our numerical solver based on the standard Predictor-Corrector method (PECE) implemented in :class:`~pycaputo.fode.caputo.CaputoPECEMethod`.
 The time adaptation is based on the results from [Jannelli2020]_ and implemented in :class:`~pycaputo.controller.JannelliIntegralController`.
 The controller is set up as follows